openfoodfacts/openfoodfacts-server/docs/how-to-guides/ecoscore.md

 ## Obtain and Convert the AGRIBALYSE Spreadsheet

-Download the AGRIBALYSE spreadsheet from the [AGRIBALYSE](https://doc.agribalyse.fr/documentation-en/agribalyse-data/data-access) web site, and save it as AGRIBALYSE_vf.xlsm" in the ecoscore/agribalyse folder.
+Download the AGRIBALYSE food spreadsheet from the [AGRIBALYSE](https://doc.agribalyse.fr/documentation/acces-donnees) web site (use the French site rather than English as updates on the English site may be delayed), and save it as AGRIBALYSE_vf.xlsm" in the ecoscore/agribalyse folder.

 In a backend shell run the ssconvert.sh script.
 This will re-generate the CSV files, including the AGRIBALYSE_version and AGRIBALYSE_summary files.
 The AGRIBALYSE_summary file is sorted to make for easier comparison with the previous version.